FAQ for spring 2020 students

 We advise you to consider your overall plans and consult with your home university before you update your UC plans.
 We ask that you advise UCEAP of your final decision the week before the spring term final exams at your host UC.
 Remember to check with your home university about their deadlines for making changes to your study abroad plans.

 Instructors will be using a variety of platforms to deliver online learning.
-We recommend that you contact your instructor to confirm that have the appropriate tools to access the class and that conditions will allow you to enroll/remain enrolled in the class.
+We recommend that you contact your instructor to confirm you have the appropriate tools to access the class and that conditions will allow you to enroll/remain enrolled in the class.

 Remote instruction has just begun so this is a frustrating time with all struggling with new technology.